 The course will be taught by Jesus Hernandez.

-This session will inform teachers of the latest changes (as of summer 2018) in the redesigned AP U.S. History Exam.
+This session will inform teachers of the latest changes in the redesigned AP U.S History exam with the most recent revisions emphasized.
 It will review techniques for dealing successfully with the new multiple choice and essay questions, as well as for the revised Document-based Question (DBQ) and Free Response Essay.
 The new Themes, Historical Thinking Skills, and Rubrics, along with the Curriculum Framework will be major areas of discussion in the sessions.
 Both content and methodology will be emphasized throughout the course.
 This course provides the analytical skills and factual knowledge necessary to deal critically with the problems and materials in United States history, teaching students to assess historical materials and weigh the evidence.
 The course develops the skills to reach conclusions on the basis of informed judgment and to present reasons and evidence clearly and persuasively in essay format.
 Many new teaching techniques and materials will also be examined and demonstrated.